homebridge-plugins/homebridge-tado/README.md

 #### Dummy Switch
-Shows a dummy switch accessory in HomeKit (added to central switch) without any functions.
+Shows a dummy switch accessory in Apple Home (added to central switch) without any functions.
 Can be used for eg automation purposes.
 _Note: Central Switch needs to be truned on._

 ```